ronitavalani/467Project/README.md

 We explored several approaches, including K-Nearest Neighbors, Multilayer Perceptrons, and XGBoost.
 Ultimately, XGBoost emerged as the best-performing model, effectively handling class imbalance and overlapping feature distributions.

-# Dataset
+## Dataset

-For this project we utilized a Open Source dataset scraped from Spotify's API.
+For this project, we utilized an open-source dataset scraped from Spotify's API.
 This dataset has a list of songs, the playlist genre's they are associated with, as well as a list of numerical metrics to measure features of the song such as: ['track_popularity', 'danceability', 'energy', 'key', 'loudness', 'mode', 'speechiness', 'acousticness', 'instrumentalness', 'liveness', 'valence', 'tempo', 'duration_ms'].

-# Methods
+## Methods

-Through the development process we tested 4 main methods:
+Through the development process, we tested 4 main methods:
-- K Neighbors Classifier: baseline.ipynb
+- **K Neighbors Classifier**: baseline.ipynb
-- Basic MLP with one hidden layer: genre.ipynb
+- **Basic MLP with one hidden layer**: genre.ipynb
-- A revised MLP with 4 hidden layers and domain specific featurization: training_pipeline.py
+- **A revised MLP with 4 hidden layers and domain-specific featurization**: training_pipeline.py
-- XGBoost: xgboost.ipynb
+- **XGBoost**: xgboost.ipynb

-# How to Run
+## How to Run

-For all ipynb open the files on a source code editor of your choice or with Google Colab and simply press the play button for each cell.
+For all ipynb, open the files on a source code editor of your choice or with Google Colab and simply press the play button for each cell.

-For training_pipeline.py run the folloqing commands:
+For training_pipeline.py, run the following commands:

 pip install -r requirements.txt python3 training_pipeline.py